criolho/Drupal-Feeds-Using-LLMs/README.md

    - date / time you ran the model
 - You might also consider storing the raw text blobs from PDFs externally as well so the Drupal DB doesn't bloat unnecessarily).

+## Drupal demo

+You can create the simple demo site that corresponds to the scraping demo per https://github.com/criolho/Drupal-Feeds-Using-LLMs/blob/master/feeds-ai/README.md.

 ## To Run the Scrapers

 Note that these are barebones scrapers that only pull content from the first page of results.
 A fully-fledged scraping process would involve paging.
 That isn't the focus of this repo but the underlying code can readily be extended to accommodate paging.